WFU-HPC/deac-docs/source/cluster-gpu.rst

 Job Submission
 ==============

+Users must submit all GPU jobs to the **gpu** partition, and request a minimum of one GPU to successfully start.

+For GPU selection, if there is no preference, users can simply add "#SBATCH --gpus=1" to their batch job for any 1 GPU available.
+If a specific GPU type and amount is preferred, as it usually is, a user can specify the GPU via the **gres** directive, by adding "#SBATCH --gres=gpu:**TYPE**:*#*".
+GPU types available on the DEAC Cluster are as follows:

+* V100_32GB
+* A100_40GB
+* A100_80GB
+* H200_141GB

-Support for GPU job submission is enabled the GRES (generic resource) configuration within SLURM.
+More information about GPU job submission via the GRES (generic resource) configuration within SLURM can be found on SchedMD's website.
 [4]_

-Users must submit all GPU jobs to the **gpu** partition, and request a minimum of one GPU to successfully start.

 .. _sec.cluster-gpu.references: